Planning to visit the Christmas markets in Berlin?

 It’s what makes Christmas special in each part of the world!

 I’m a bit biased when it comes to my Christmases… There must be snow!
-Which is why I’ve loved living in New England.. it’s the closest thing I can get to Europe’s charming small towns and countrysides.. without living there.
+This is why I’ve loved living in New England.
+It’s the closest thing I can get to Europe’s charming small towns and countrysides.. without living there.
 Not to mention, snow, snow, snowwww!

 No matter how many times I’ve been back to experience the magical wonders of Europe at Christmastime, I will spend the rest of my life so excited to do it again and again.
 It never gets old.